kosimus/EuroFed/readme.md

-# The European Confederate Constitution
+# The European Federation Constitution

 ## Project Overview

-Welcome to the ambitious project of drafting the European Confederate Constitution.
+Welcome to the ambitious project of drafting the European Federal Constitution.
 This project aims to create a comprehensive and forward-thinking constitution that will serve as the foundation for a united and prosperous Europe.
-We envision a Europe where diverse nations come together to form a strong confederation, promoting peace, stability, and shared prosperity.
+We envision a Europe where diverse nations come together to form a strong federation, promoting peace, stability, and shared prosperity.

 ## Objectives